-Academic buildings are generally open from 7 AM to 10:30 PM, Monday through Friday.
+Academic buildings are generally open from 7 AM to 10:30 PM,

+Monday through Friday.
 Certain academic buildings are also open for weekend classes and special activities.
-New building construction and major building renovations are carried out in keeping with set security standards in such areas as conventional locking hardware, electronic card access, closed circuit security camera coverage, etc. Members of the Towson University Police Department are tasked with checking buildings on a regular basis and causing faulty locking equal in need of repair, shrubbery needing trimming or other conditions the may after the safety to be entered into the central work control system so repairs/modificant can be made expeditiously.
-Residence life staff also submit work requests for
+New building construction and major building renovations are carried out in keeping with set security standards in such areas as conventional locking hardware, electronic card access, closed circuit security camera coverage, etc. Members of the Towson University Police Department along with members of the Facilities Management Department are tasked with checking buildings on a regular basis and causing faulty locking equipment, lights in need of repair, shrubbery needing trimming or other conditions that may affect safety to be entered into the central work control system so repairs/modifications can be made expeditiously.
+Residence life staff also submit work requests for needed repairs.